AvolitesLtd/TitanManual/docs/introduction.md

 Links or cross-references to a more detailed description are shown [like this](#).

 To help you find buttons and controls:
-- <Keys.HardKey>This</Keys.HardKey> indicates a physical buttons on the console
+- <Keys.HardKey>This</Keys.HardKey> indicates a physical button on the console
 - <Keys.SoftKey>This</Keys.SoftKey> indicates a softkey menu option on the touchscreen
 - <Keys.ContextKey>This</Keys.ContextKey> indicates an option in a context menu or a general touch button on the screen